Azure/deployment-stacks/TUTORIAL.md

 ## Set up your deployment template

-We begin with an Azure deployment authored with Bicep templates that creates two resource groups with one public IP address within each resource group.
+We begin with an Azure deployment that uses Bicep templates to create two resource groups with one public IP address within each resource group.
 By deploying this Bicep template with parameter default values, you'll create two resource groups (test-rg1 and test-rg2) with one public IP address resource (publicIP1 and publicIP2, respectively) in each respective group.

-1. Start by creating a Bicep module template named **main.bicep** using [Visual Studio Code](https://code.visualstudio.com/) with the [Bicep extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).
+Start by creating a Bicep module template named **main.bicep** using [Visual Studio Code](https://code.visualstudio.com/) with the [Bicep extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).

 ```bicep